Employee theft statistics reveal that companies are losing millions due to internal frauds being committed regularly.

 (Source: The Atlantic)

-The items stolen range from a single pencil to an entire pallet taken from a loading dock.
+The stolen items range from a single pencil to an entire pallet taken from a loading dock.

 (Source: The Atlantic)

-Еven the simplest theft can escalate into something much more enormous with time.
+Even the simplest theft can escalate into something much more enormous with time.

 This happens due to a social-cognitive mechanism, familiar as moral disengagement, which sees a worker stealing something as minuscule as a pen and erupting into something much larger in time.